 At Rutgers School of Nursing, you can earn your Doctor of Nursing Practice (DNP) degree along two tracks: post-bachelor’s and post-master’s.

-Start your doctorate early in one of 11 specialty areas with an option for HIV Care certification* in most specializations.
+Start your doctorate early in one of 11 specialty areas.

 - Adult-Gerontology Acute Care Nurse Practitioner